 - You may need to reorganise your entire design department – You need to set clear parameters for the different design departments and put energy and effort into making the entire organisation customer focussed.

 - You need to invest more than money – This does not just mean allocating budget alone to Design Thinking and Customer Experience and then stepping away, this means fostering a culture of innovation and experimentation throughout the business.

 - Changing culture is hard – Culture change is one of the most difficult leadership challenges.
 That’s because an organisation’s culture comprises an interlocking set of goals, roles, processes, values, communications practices, attitudes and assumptions.
 Being more empathetic opens up nerve endings so we can feel what it is like to be in another’s shoes—a prerequisite for customer-centric design.
 We need to get as frustrated as the users/customers so we can better understand the pain points.

 - Most employees find Design Thinking uncomfortable – For most people using some of the tools and methods you can apply using Design Thinking is uncomfortable and feels fuzzy compared to the clarity given by other previous practices such as building code and testing the results.
 Care must be taken to support them with the right tools and techniques along with time and space to practice the ideas and methods.

-- Design needs authority – Design needs to be elevated to the board with at least one member having a seat at the table.
+- Design needs authority – Service design needs to be elevated to the board with at least one member having a seat at the table.
 This will demonstrate how seriously design is taken within the business.